swaptacular/swpt_accounts/protocol.rst

    removed account (an IBAN for example).

-The purpose of `AccountPurge`_ messages is to inform clients that they can safely remove an given account from their databases.
+The purpose of `AccountPurge`_ messages is to inform clients that they can safely remove a given account from their databases.

 .. [#purge-delay] The delay MUST be at least as long as indicated by the value of the ``signal_ttl`` field which is sent with